A Guide to

 At PublishOne we know the frustrations of working with XML-based content.
 That’s why for over 20 years we’ve delivered a platform that streamlines and simplifies it.

-Our XML content management system delivers powerful functionality for working with XML content through a simple and user-friendly interface.
+Our XML CMS delivers powerful functionality for working with XML content through a simple and user-friendly interface.
 It easily integrates with popular XML editors and content creation software, so users can use their favorite writing tools – like Microsoft Word – right out of the PublishOne environment.
 Everything is in one place.

 The best part of XML content management in PublishOne is that the platform seamlessly handles conversions back and forth between different publishing formats and XML.
 So writers and editors can focus on what’s important – collaborating on great content.